 - May oversized loads be moved on City of Tucson streets during the weekends and holidays?

-Oversize/Overweight loads may only move on weekend & holidays with special permission from the Chief of Police or his/her designee.
+- Oversize/Overweight loads may only move on weekends & holidays with special permission from the Chief of Police or his/her designee.

-Oversize/overweight loads may not be moved between the hours of 7:00 a.m. – 9:00 a.m., or 4:00 p.m. to 6:00 p.m., Monday – Friday.
-City of Tucson holidays: New Year’s Day, Martin Luther King Jr.’s Birthday, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving and Christmas).
+- Oversize/overweight loads may not be moved between the hours of 7:00 a.m. – 9:00 a.m., or 4:00 p.m. to 6:00 p.m., Monday – Friday.
+City of Tucson holidays: New Year’s Day, Martin Luther King Jr.’s Birthday, Presidents’ Day, Cesar Chavez Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving and Christmas.

 - When are escort vehicles required?